 As I plan the daily lesson, I always consider the levels of interest of my students.
 How will I know that they are passionate about the subject matter at hand?
 The previous records of my student’s performance can be used as my basis to determine essential actions to increase their motivation.
 Furthermore, their interests and willingness can be noted in their reactions to the preliminary activities.

 As the facilitator of learning in the classroom, I am fascinated by getting my students hooked to the instruction.
 I weigh their interests, styles, and experiences.
-I also believe that no matter how knowledgeable we are with current educational pedagogy, if we lack the meaningful connection with the students, still, productive learning will not be achieved.
+I also believe that no matter how knowledgeable we are with current educational pedagogy, if we lack a meaningful connection with the students, still, productive learning will not be achieved.

 I need the right skill and ability to have these students take a ride on my carpet.
 I should make them persistent to finish the task by sustaining their interest.
 It isn’t magical I know.
 But, I know the spark I create will make them shine all the way.